 Erik Erikson is one name you might notice come up again and again in the parenting magazines you leaf through.
-Erikson was a developmental psychologist who specialized in child psychoanalysis and was best known for his theory of psychosocial development.
+He was best known for his theory of psychosocial development.

 Psychosocial development is just a fancy phrase that refers to how a person’s individual needs (psycho) mesh with the needs or demands of society (social).

 Erikson’s theory of psychosocial development gives us a way to view the development of a person through an entire lifespan.
 But like all theories, it has its limitations: Erikson doesn’t describe the exact way that conflicts are resolved.
 Neither does he detail how you move from one stage to the next.

 Regardless, as you read through the eight stages below, you may find yourself nodding in agreement when you recognize yourself — or your child.

 The first stage of Erikson’s theory begins at birth and lasts until your baby approaches their first birthday and a little beyond.

 You’ve probably noticed that your little one’s totally dependent on you for everything: food, warmth, comfort.
 Be there for your baby by giving them not only physical care, but also plenty of love — no need to hold back the cuddles.

 By providing these basic needs, you teach them that they can depend on you.
 This builds within them the psychological strength of trust.
 Feeling secure and safe, your infant will be ready to experience the world.

 What happens when you slip up?
 Maybe you yell once in a while.
 Or you don’t want to read another bedtime story.
 Don’t worry: Erikson acknowledges that we’re only human.

 No infant grows up in a perfect world.
 Occasional turbulence gives your child a touch of wariness.
 With this, when they’re ready to experience the world, they’ll keep an eye out for obstacles.